-Use this key to lock or unlock any exterior compartment door, including the fuel tank filling access door and electrical or service compartment doors.
-It is also possible to lock or unlock the baggage compartment and front service compartment doors from the inside by means of a switch located in the driver's area.
+Use this key to lock or unlock any exterior compartment door, including the fuel tank filling access doors, the baggage compartment doors and electrical/service compartment doors.
+It is also possible to lock or unlock the baggage compartment from the inside by means of the central locking system switch located on the L.H. dashboard panel.

-Note: For your protection against theft:
+For your protection against theft: